The short version

 Making sense of conflicting ideal bedroom temperature evidence

-It’s interesting then that the two clearest pieces of evidence that cooler rooms are better for sleep come from two very specific studies of people with sleep apnea and postmenopausal women, not from a broader range of people.
+It’s interesting that two studies I found showing that cooler rooms are better for sleep involved people with sleep apnea and postmenopausal women, not from a broader range of people.

 I’ve also seen the study with postmenopausal women quoted as evidence for the cooler bedroom advice on a couple of websites, such as Healthline.com.